CMU-MultiComp-Lab/mmml-course/_pages/logistics.md

 grade).
 Students are encouraged to explore new research directions.
 The final project assignment also contains written and oral components.

+#### Note about late submissions

+In general, submitting assignments on time lets the instructional team provide feedback in a more timely and efficient manner.
+Timely submissions are particularly important for assignments with discussions and peer feedback, such as the reading assignments and the project assignments.
+Since things happen, please contact me and the TAs as soon as possible (the best option is usually via Piazza) if you are not able to submit your assignment in time.
+The default rule for the project assignments will be that you are eligible for 90% of the grade the first 48 hours that the assignment is late.
+For the reading assignments and course participation reports, late submissions (up to 48 hours) will be deducted 0.5 point.
+If you must submit beyond 48 hours past the due date, please contact me and the TAs as soon as possible so we can make arrangements.

 #### Accommodations for Students with Disabilities

 If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, I encourage you to contact them at [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).

 #### Statement on Student Wellness

+This semester is unlike any other.
+We are all under a lot of stress and uncertainty at this time.
+Attending Zoom classes all day can take its toll on our mental health.
+Make sure to move regularly, eat well, and reach out to your support system or me [(morency@cs.cmu.edu)](mailto:morency@cs.cmu.edu) if you need to.
+We can all benefit from support in times of stress, and this semester is no exception.

 As a student, you may experience a range of challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating